 Time frame: 3 months

-The concordance between subjective, physiological and cognitive measures of emotional dysregulation, assessed in daily life, in ASD, BPD and healthy volunteers
+The concordance between subjective and cognitive measures of emotional dysregulation, assessed in daily life, in ASD, BPD, PMDD and healthy volunteers

-Comparison of the frequency of emotional responses observed in a real-life context (ecological momentary assessment - EMA, according to the phase of the menstrual cycle (follicular phase, luteal phase and late luteal phase)
+Comparison of the frequency, intensity, and variability of emotional responses recorded in real-life contexts (ecological momentary assessment - EMA) according to the phase of the menstrual cycle (follicular phase, luteal phase, and late luteal phase)

 Time frame: 3 months